RichelleT/Education-System-in-Django/README.md

 | Enter `python manage.py runserver` | **Run this each time to use the web application** |

 ## Step-by-Step Configuration
-### This is required, if not you cannot use the system/application
+### Warning: This is required, if not you cannot use the system/application
 ### Warning: Please do not skip any steps, unless it is an optional steps marked with `+`

 |Step| Description | Screenshot/Note |
 |-----|-------------|---------|
 |1| Create a superuser with `python manage.py createsuperuser`| **Note: If this step fails, or is unable to login, Use `step 1.+`** |